Coastal Margins team

 Goal 3: Understand potential responses of coastal resource users to current changes and anticipated future shifts in nearshore marine resources.
 Researchers will interview up to 50 fishers and 30 institutional representatives in the fishing communities of Homer and Juneau about their observations of changes in the environment, ways they have responded to past ecological, economic, and regulatory pressures, and anticipated future changes.
 Interviews will provide information on past responses to environmental change to identify avenues for building adaptive capacity to future change.

-The help reach these three goals, the Coastal Margins team has hired UAF oceanographer Gwenn Hennon and will also will hire a fish physiologist at UAF and a microbiologist at UAS, as well as three postdoctoral researchers, and will retain up to 10 graduate and seven undergraduate students each year.
+The help reach these three goals, the Coastal Margins team has hired UAF oceanographer Gwenn Hennon and UAF fish physiologist Jessica Glass, and will also hire a microbiologist at UAS.
+They will also retain three postdoctoral researchers, as well as up to 10 graduate and seven undergraduate students each year.
 Researchers will submit at least 40 articles for peer review and will hold at least six meetings/outreach events with stakeholders.